 A study of European children (fed with the Western diet) and Burkina Faso children (assuming a diet rich in millet/sorghum + local vegetables containing very few lipids and animal proteins) revealed that African children’s microbiota have a remarkable abundance of Prevotella and Xylanibacter.
 Furthermore, Shigella and Escherichia are widely under-represented.

 Another study compared Hadza hunter-gatherers and Italian gut microbiota.
-At the phylum level, Hadza gut microbiota are largely enriched in Proteobacteria and Spirochaetes, which are extremely rare in the Italian gut microbiota, whereas Actinobacteria, an important subdominant component of the Italian gut microbiota, are almost absent.

 Dysphagia: Interprofessional Management, Impact, and Patient‐Centered Care - McGinnis - 2019 - Nutrition in Clinical Practice.
 Introduction Providing nutrition through oral intake (OI) and the joy of eating is often taken for granted.

 It is hard to disagree with the importance of adequate nutrition and fluid intake.
 S dietary guidelines – Canada’s Food Guide.
 Treatment of migraine attacks and prevention of migraine: Guidelines by the German Migraine and Headache Society and the German Society of Neurology - Hans-Christoph Diener, Dagny Holle-Lee, Steffen Nägel, Thomas Dresler, Charly Gaul, Hartmut Göbel, Katja.
 Clinically-assisted nutrition and hydration (CANH)

 This review covers a period of 10 years and seeks to characterize the publication of papers at the intersection of health economics and nutrition.
 Methods: Relevant publications on nutrition care were identified in the medical literature databases using predetermined search criteria.
 Nutrition and Vision: How Diet Influences Eye Disease.
 August 2017 Issue CPE Monthly: Nutrition and Vision: How Diet Influences Eye Disease — Learn the Relationship Between Nutrition and Vision, Key Nutrients for Disease Management, and Supplementation Recommendations By Alexandria Hardy, RDN, LDN Today's Dietitian Vol. 19, No. 8, P. 44 Suggested CDR Learning Codes: 2090, 3070, 3100, 4040 Suggested CDR Performance Indicators: 8.1.3, 8.1.4, 8.3.1, 10.4.4 CPE Level 2 Take this course and earn 2 CEUs on our Continuing Education Learning Library Eye disease is a broad category that includes many subsets, including age-related macular degeneration (AMD),1 glaucoma, and cataracts.

 Age is the most significant risk factor for the development of eye disease.
 This continuing education course reviews the relationship between nutrition and vision with a focus on glaucoma and AMD.
 The incidence of glaucoma is similar to that of AMD, with age as a leading factor.
 Interprofessional Education in Nutrition as an Essential Component of Medical Education.
 Anti-Inflammatory Diet in Clinical Practice: A Review.
 Defining the Role of the Dietitian in Dysphagia Assessment and Management.
 Diagnostic criteria for malnutrition – An ESPEN Consensus Statement.

 This ESPEN Consensus Statement provides a novel, comprehensive, yet simple, format for the diagnosis of malnutrition.
 The statement acknowledges the well-accepted BMI cut-off of 18.5 kg/m2 provided by WHO.
 In addition, it introduces an alternative and partly new format based on the combination of unintentional weight loss, and low BMI or low FFMI, where the latter drives the necessity to use modern techniques for body composition measurements.
 Regarding BMI, there was unanimous consensus that, in the presence of significant weight loss, BMI levels higher than 18.5 kg/m2 may also reflect sufficiently altered nutritional state to warrant the diagnosis of malnutrition.
 The proposed cutoff values of 20 (<70 y) and 22 (≥70 y) kg/m2 was the result from consensus within the group.

 Validation studies have been launched to possibly confirm these indications.
 Policy Statement The Use of Artificial Sweeteners.
 ESPEN guidelines on definitions and terminology of clinical nutrition.
 Principles of Productivity in Food and Nutrition Services.
 Patient dining and retail foodservice units are operated and managed separately in many health care food and nutrition services departments.
 Both, however, are influenced by external forces, menu design, staff skill requirements, purchasing policies, production technologies, and service strategies.
 Beginning in the early 2000s, there was a major change in patient meal delivery practices.
 To accommodate patients’ desire to eat what they want, when they want, many hospitals switched to the concept of hotel-style room service.

 The rigidity of centralized trayline meal assembly with set meal delivery times was inconsistent with these patient expectations.
 Alcohol-use disorders: diagnosis and management of physical complications.
 This guideline covers care for adults and young people (aged 10 years and older) with physical health problems that are completely or partly caused by an alcohol-use disorder.
 It aims to improve the health of people with alcohol-use disorders by providing recommendations on managing acute alcohol withdrawal and treating alcohol-related conditions.
 NICE has also produced guidelines on alcohol-use disorders: prevention and alcohol-use disorders: diagnosis, assessment and management of harmful drinking and alcohol dependence.

 In April 2017, we reviewed the evidence for corticosteroid treatment for people with severe alcohol-related hepatitis and changed recommendation 184.108.40.206.
-Recommendations This guideline includes recommendations on: Who is it for?
-Position of the Academy of Nutrition and Dietetics: Oral Health and Nutrition.
+Recommendations This guideline includes recommendations on: Position of the Academy of Nutrition and Dietetics: Oral Health and Nutrition.
 Nutritional management of chylothorax.